Getting the Right AuDHD Diagnosis and Testing for Your Child

 Sensory Sensitivities

-While both conditions can involve sensory sensitivities, they are more commonly associated with ASD.
+While both conditions can involve sensory sensitivities, they are more commonly associated with co-occurring ASD.
 Children with ASD may have very specific sensory preferences or aversions, which can significantly impact their daily lives.

 Is There an AuDHD Test?

+Healthcare providers often conduct behavioral evaluations, AuDHD quizzes and questionnaires, family health history reviews, old school records and interviews that shine a light on the specific traits and challenges someone might be facing.
 By getting a better understanding of these symptoms, individuals can more effectively navigate their experiences and find the right support and resources they need.

 Diagnostic Tools